cube-js/cube/docs/content/Cube-Cloud/Getting-Started/Create-new.md

 The first step of creating a Cube App from scratch in Cube Cloud is to create a deployment.

-Click the `create deployment` button it'll open up the first step in the deployment creation.
+Click the `create deployment` button.
+This is the first step in the deployment creation.
 Give it a name and select the cloud provider and region of your choice.

 <div